grian32/gini/README.md

 INI.stringify(iniobject);
 ```

-Which will output a valid ini string like:
+Which will output a valid ini string:
 ```ini
 [section1]
 var1=1